aagarwal32/aagarwal32/README.md

 Hello!
 I’m Arjun Agarwal, a senior computer science student at the University of South Florida.
 I enjoy expanding my skill set in this field, particularly by working on challenging and innovative projects.
 Some of these projects are visible here!

-Here’s a quick list of skills I’m actively learning and plan to learn soon:
+Here’s a quick list of skills I’m actively learning:

 Currently learning:
-- JavaScript
+- React
 - Node.js
-- PyTorch

-Planning to learn:
-- React
 - Java
 - Big data technologies:
   Hadoop, MapReduce, Spark, Hive, Impala, and Pig